yokeshb97/Weather-app/README.md

 # Weather-app
-Displays the current temperature of the location you type.Built using nodejs,mapquest api and darksky api
+Used to find the temperature and weather of any location you type.Built using nodejs,mapquetapi,darkskyapi.